itAnkit/Mission-90-DSA/README.md

 _**Day 16-** Questions on Array - Sorting an array of 0,1,2s , Finding the pairs whose sum is equal to target with Time Complexity O(logN)._

 _**Day 17-** Questions on Array - Finding the kth smallest element of array  ,Finding the max sum of a subarray of an array with Time Complexity O(logN)._

+_**Day 18-** Learnt about Linked List , Types of Linked List , Creating a Linked List , Inserting a node in Linked List And Its Time Complexity._